Bulletproof 30-Day Sleep Challenge

-- Sleep better in the new year with the Bulletproof 30-Day Sleep Challenge.
+- Sleep better with the Bulletproof 30-Day Sleep Challenge.
 For the duration of the challenge, you’ll employ science-backed methods designed to help you sleep deeper, so you wake up refreshed.

 - The Bulletproof 30-Day Sleep Challenge is laid out as a series of four steps.
 When implemented together, they’ll make you a champion at sleep, and as a result, a champion at life.

 - The Sleep Challenge will help you sleep better by focusing on sleep hygiene, stress, diet, and tracking your progress.

 - The order you do them in doesn’t matter — as long as you see to all four components before starting, you’re golden.

 Download the Bulletproof Sleep Bundle now (includes Bulletproof Sleep Roadmap, sleep log and your printable sleep checklist) via the sign-up form below!

 Raise your hand if any of these scenarios sounds familiar: You struggle to fall asleep, and once you do, you wake up multiple times a night.
 Or perhaps you’re out the minute your head hits the pillow, but you’re wide awake around 3 a.m., your mind racing.
 You’re left stumbling through your day, exhausted and half-dazed as you reach for yet another cup of coffee to keep you going.
 Being tired sucks.
 Sleep deprivation affects your performance, your relationships, and your mood.
 It also impacting your brain and its ability to recover and reset from the day.
 Sleep is the foundation of a long, happy, productive life.